-Instead of calculating the effectiveness of the entire institution, labor tracking and job costing allow administrators and managers to manage their workforce based on the cost-related metrics related to specific activities, services and processes.
-It's an effective strategy to assess the sustainability of different elements of the college or university, including how labor is affecting the bottom line.
+Instead of calculating the profitability of the entire business, labor tracking and job costing allow business owners to manage their workforce based on the cost-related metrics related to specific products, services and processes.
+It's an effective strategy to assess the profitability of different elements of the company, including how labor is impacting the bottom line.

-"At most companies, [the workforce] is the biggest expense the company faces," Brian Kropp, human resource practice leader for CEB told the Society for Human Resource Management (SHRM)
+"At most companies, [the workforce] is the biggest expense the company faces," Brian Kropp, human resource practice leader for CEB told the Society for Human Resource Management (SHRM).